 Austin Visitor Center: (602 E. Fourth St., Austin 78701) Let our friendly staff guide your stay in Austin.
 Stop by our downtown Visitor Center for information on tours of the city, events, can't-miss dining, attractions and live music suggestions.
 While you're there, browse around Austin's official gift shop.
 You'll find everything from Austin souvenirs to University of Texas memorabilia and more.
 Open Monday-Saturday 9 a.m. to 5 p.m., and Sunday 10 a.m. to 5 p.m. (except for major holidays).
 Call 1-866-GO-AUSTIN/512-478-0098

 Austin-Bergstrom International Airport.
 Credit Tim Griffith.

 A valid passport is required for travel into the United States from Mexico, Canada and other international destinations.

 Visa Waiver Program: Travelers coming to the United States for tourism or business for 90 days or less from qualified countries may be eligible to visit the United States without a visa if they meet the visa waiver program requirements.
 40 countries currently participate in the Visa Waiver Program.
 Visit the Department of State for more information.

 Customs: You must complete customs and immigration formalities at the first point of arrival in the U.S., whether or not it's your final destination.

 Travel Insurance: There is no compulsory or government plan in the U.S. You are advised to purchase travel and health insurance in case of an emergency.

-By Train: Amtrak Rail offers the Texas Eagle, traveling daily between Chicago and San Antonio, with stops in Austin and Dallas and other major cities.
+Amtrak Rail offers the Texas Eagle, traveling daily between Chicago and San Antonio, with stops in Austin and Dallas and other major cities.
 The Austin Amtrak station is conveniently located on the western edge of downtown Austin, in a historic 1947 Missouri Pacific Railroad depot, with easy access to Austin's attractions and activities.